 - Representing American Home Products in its acquisition of the debtors in the A.H.
 Robbins chapter 11 cases

 Alan has lectured and authored articles on a number of business reorganization topics including real estate bankruptcies, representation of high-yield bondholders and equity committees, the application of fraudulent transfer statutes to leveraged buy-out transactions, and the bankruptcy laws of emerging growth countries.
-Recently, Alan spoke on bankruptcy matters to the New York Society of Security Analysts.
-He also has spoken at the Lavanthal & Horwath Real Estate Workout Conference on Bankruptcy and was a participant in conferences on Advanced Issues in Mergers & Acquisitions and U.S. Business Law for Canadians.
+Recently, Alan spoke on bankruptcy matters concerning Bitcoin and Blockchain at New York City Bar Association CLEs.
+Alan also spoke regarding chapter 11 and workouts to the New York Society of Security Analysts.

-As a member of the Association of the Bar of the City of New York, Alan served on its 1997-99 and 2014 Committee on Bankruptcy and Business Reorganization.
+As a member of the Association of the Bar of the City of New York, Alan served on its Committee on Bankruptcy and Business Reorganization from 1997-1999 and 2014-2018.
 He also previously served on the 1999 Southern District of New York Bankruptcy Court Survey Committee.
 Alan has served on the Board of the NYC Bankruptcy Assistance Project since 2005.

-Alan is chairman of Willkie’s Firm Investment/Benefits Committee.
+Alan was chairman of Willkie’s Firm Investment/Benefits Committee from 2012-2018.